Follow us on Twitter or LinkedIn to stay up to date with future analysis

 Artificial Analysis Intelligence Index is calculated as a weighted average across the constituent evaluations, balancing general knowledge, mathematical reasoning, and coding ability.
 The weighting is distributed as follows:

-• General Reasoning and Knowledge (50%): Equally weighted between MMLU-Pro, HLE, and GPQA Diamond, representing broad knowledge and reasoning capabilities across academic and scientific domains
+• General Reasoning & Knowledge: Equally weighted between MMLU-Pro, HLE, and GPQA Diamond, representing broad knowledge and reasoning capabilities across academic and scientific domains

-• Mathematical Reasoning (25%): Equally weighted between MATH-500 and AIME 2024, combining general mathematical problem-solving with advanced competition-level mathematics
+• Mathematical Reasoning: AIME 2025, general mathematical problem-solving with advanced competition-level mathematics

-• Code Generation (25%): Equally weighted between SciCode and LiveCodeBench, testing Python programming for scientific computing and general competition-style programming
+• Code Generation: Equally weighted between SciCode and LiveCodeBench, testing Python programming for scientific computing and general competition-style programming

 General Testing Parameters